TABLE OF CONTENT

 The behaviour must be unwanted and can include actions such as:

-- Repeated unwanted communication
+- Repeated unwanted signs

 - Stalking without physical violence

-- Intimidating behaviour that causes distress
+- Behaviour that causes distress

 Severity:

-- Minor annoyances typically do not qualify.
+- Minor acts to annoy someone typically do not qualify.

 Pattern: